List of early warships of the English navy: List of major English warships of the English Civil War, the Commonwealth and Protectorate (1642–1660)

 The interregnum between the execution of Charles I in 1649 and the Restoration of royal authority in 1660 saw the full emergence of the ship-of-the-line and its employment during the first Anglo-Dutch War.
 During this period the English navy technically became first the Commonwealth Navy, later the Protectorate Navy and subsequently the Commonwealth Navy again; the prefix "HMS" is thus not applicable to any English warship during the Interregnum.
+In fact, the abbreviated form "HMS" was not used until nearly the end of the following century, with the term "His Majesty's Ship" (formally altered to "Their Majesties' Ship" between 1689 and 1694, when William I and Mary II were co-rulers, and to "Her Majesty's Ship" between 1702 and 1714, and again from 1837 to 1901, when there was a queen on the throne) always appearing in full.

 The following lists include ships of the line, i.e. vessels of the first, second, third and fourth rates which were judged fit to stand in the line of battle.
 Smaller warships of the fifth and sixth rates, and the even smaller unrated vessels, appear in the subsequent section.

 Under the categorisation as amended in late 1653, the rates were based on the number of men in the established complement of a ship, as follows: